SalmaAlassal/mrNetwork/Static Routing/README.md

 Gateway of last resort is 11.0.0.2 to network 0.0.0.0

      10.0.0.0/24 is subnetted, 1 subnets
-C       10.0.0.0 is directly connected, FastEthernet0/0
+C       10.0.0.0 is directly connected, FastEthernet0/1
      11.0.0.0/24 is subnetted, 1 subnets
-C       11.0.0.0 is directly connected, FastEthernet0/1
+C       11.0.0.0 is directly connected, FastEthernet0/0
      12.0.0.0/24 is subnetted, 1 subnets
-S       12.0.0.0 is directly connected, FastEthernet0/1
+S       12.0.0.0 is directly connected, FastEthernet0/0
 S*   0.0.0.0/0 [1/0] via 11.0.0.2
 ```
-S* in the routing table means that the static default route we’ve just configured is a candidate default route (since routers can learn about multiple default routes).
+**S*** in the routing table means that the static default route we’ve just configured is a **candidate default route** (since routers can learn about multiple default routes).

-> Note that : A Gateway of Last Resort or Default gateway is a route used by the router when no other known route exists to transmit the IP packet and now it's set to 11.0.0.2 .
+**A Gateway of Last Resort or Default gateway** is a route used by the router when no other known route exists to transmit the IP packet, and now it's set to `11.0.0.2`.

-## Verify the connectivity
+## Verify the Connectivity

 - **PC1**